Natasha-73/finance-calc/README.md

 and follow instructions.

-Download finance_calculator.py from this site.
+Download finance_calculator.py from this site by clicking the green code button at the top of this repository.

 Open program in Python IDLE:
 1) File > Open > finance_calculator